Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 Note when running queries unless if are interested to get back the raw json payload we recommend setting `spark.cosmos.read.inferSchemaEnabled` to be `true`.

-see [General Configuration](./configuration-reference.md#schema-inference-config) for more detail.
+see [Schema Inference Configuration](./configuration-reference.md#schema-inference-config) for more detail.